schubergphilis/terraform-aws-mcaf-vpc/UPGRADING.md

 - Enhanced VPC Flow logs features for improved functionality.
 - Bug Fix: The S3 bucket lifecycle configuration for VPC Flow Logs now includes expiration, which was previously missing.
+- Enhance security: require a KMS key to encrypt VPC Flow Logs.
+These logs contain sensitive network traffic information, such as IP addresses and ports, which could be misused if not properly protected.

 #### Variables